 How the Solar Site Analyzer works

 This tool calls Google’s Solar API — the same dataset behind Project Sunroof — which uses high-resolution aerial imagery and shading models to estimate sun hours, roof area, and the maximum panel layout for residential and commercial buildings.
-We translate that raw data into a layperson-friendly score and a recommended system size based on a realistic install (roughly 80% of the maximum-fit panel count).
+We auto-detect whether your address is a home or a commercial / agricultural building (you can override this), look up the actual electricity rate your serving utility charges that customer class, and hand all of that to Claude AI to write your site assessment.
+The result is a per-address savings estimate that uses real rates instead of generic national averages.

 What the four scores mean